iqbal-arif/Codecademy/ChatGPT/Practice Concepts/chatgpt_ai_c2.md

 ## Encoding & Decoding

 The process of converting non-numerical data like text/images to lists of numbers that can be read by a machine is referred to as encoding.
 The reverse process of converting machine output to be human readable is referred to as decoding.

+During the training phase of a Generative AI model, the encoded training data is used to generate probability distributions that quantify the underlying structure within the data